aws-samples/amazon-connect-agent-hold-pause-resume-recording/README.md

 ## Introduction

-Amazon Connect offers the ability to record calls that take place between an agent and caller.
-This includes calls that are placed on hold.
-However, there are some cases where a contact center might not want to record the call while a caller is placed on hold.
-Some examples include:
+Amazon Connect offers the ability to record calls that take place between an agent and caller, including when calls are placed on hold.
+However, there are scenarios where contact centers might prefer to pause recording during hold periods.
+This solution addresses that need by automatically pausing and resuming call recordings based on hold status.

+### What This Solution Does

+This solution automatically pauses call recording when an agent places a caller on hold and resumes recording when the call is taken off hold.
+It achieves this by:

+1. Utilizing Amazon Kinesis to stream Agent Events from Amazon Connect.
+2. Employing an AWS Lambda function to monitor these events for hold status changes.
+3. Interacting with the Amazon Connect API to suspend and resume call recordings in real-time.
+4. Logging hold events in Amazon DynamoDB for verification and auditing purposes.

+By implementing this solution, contact centers can address several key concerns:

-1. Privacy concerns for agent conversations that take place while the call is on hold.
+1. Privacy concerns: Prevent recording of agent conversations that occur while a caller is on hold.
-2. Supervisors and QA reviewing calls and not being able to easily distinguish when a call has been placed on hold.
+2. Quality assurance efficiency: Enable supervisors and QA teams to easily distinguish between active call segments and hold periods during review.
-3. If call transcripts are enabled, supervisors might search for words spoken to callers.
-Results could include calls where the searched words were actually spoken while the caller was on hold.
-4. If sentiment analsysis is enabled, audio from either party while the call is on hold could adversely affect the sentiment data.
+3. Improved transcript accuracy: Ensure that call transcripts and word searches only include relevant customer interactions, excluding hold periods.
+4. Enhanced sentiment analysis: Prevent hold music or background conversations from influencing sentiment analysis results.

+This serverless architecture provides a scalable, cost-effective way to enhance call recording management in Amazon Connect, improving both operational efficiency and compliance with privacy standards.

 ## Prerequisites